lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 }
 ```

 This mental model is so common in games that it has a name; this is the `game loop`.
 A `frame` is one iteration of this loop.
+Our game is multiplayer, so this loop likes slightly different; clients are not the ones updating game state, they get those updates from the server.
+The general idea still applies however.

 Typically, the more computing power you have, the higher your framerate.
 In Myrra, we show players their framerate in the bottom left corner of the screen.
 Its value is usually capped at `300`, and anything below `30` will feel really bad to play.
 Most games run either at `30`, `60` or at an uncapped `FPS`.